 Summer dry

 At least three times as much rain in the wettest winter month as in the driest summer month.
 Our map splits it by elevation into a warm version lower down and a cool version higher up.
-Both are a single Köppen zone, which is why the map’s 8 labels count as 7.
+Both are a single Köppen zone.
 Color for the warm version.
 Color for the cool version

 Where to find it on Maui: upcountry Kula and Makawao for the warm version, and the higher ground toward Polipoli, where nights drop into the 40s, for the cool one.